Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Apply Immediately.

 ### Which AWS services should the user configure in this case?
-### What backup solution would be most appropriate for this use case?
+### You’re running an application on-premises due to its dependency on non-x86 hardware and want to use AWS for data backup.
+Your backup application is only able to write to POSIX-compatible block based storage.
+You have 140TB of data and would like to mount it as a single folder on your file server Users must be able to access portions of this data while the backups are taking place.
+What backup solution would be most appropriate for this use case?

 - [x] Use Storage Gateway and configure it to use Gateway Cached volumes.
 - [ ] Configure your backup software to use 53 as the target for your data backups.